Thai National Parks

 About Chet Sao Noi

-Chet Sao Noi Waterfall National Park is one of the most popular and most visited parks in the country by local tourists.
-It is not known much by the foreign tourists and overlooked as most foreign tourists prefer to get to nearby Khao Yai National Park.
+Chet Sao Noi Waterfall National Park is one of the most visited national parks in the country among Thai visitors.
+It is less known to foreign tourists, many of whom instead head to the nearby Khao Yai National Park.

-The park is located between Saraburi and Nakhon Ratchasima provinces.
-Muak Lek River which flows through the falls is the natural border between both provinces at the area of the falls.
-Crossing one of the bridges from east side, or swimmin to the other side and you will be on Nakhon Ratchasima Province.
+The park is located between Saraburi Province and Nakhon Ratchasima Province.
+The Muak Lek River, which flows through the waterfalls, forms the natural border between the two provinces in the waterfall area.
+Crossing one of the bridges from the east side, or even swimming across the river, takes you into Nakhon Ratchasima Province.

 Visiting

-The park is around 160 km from Bangkok, around 50 km from Saraburi and 40 km from Pak Chong.
+The park is around 160 km from Bangkok, 50 km from Saraburi, and 40 km from Pak Chong.

-The only public transportation option all the way to Chet Sao Noi Falls is slow orange busses that operate daily from Saraburi.
-The orange busses depart from Saraburi 7 am until 6 pm every hour, the same buses depart from Chet Sao Noi from 5 am until 4 pm.
+The only public transport option directly to Chet Sao Noi Falls is the orange local buses operating daily from Saraburi.
+Buses depart from Saraburi every hour between 7 am and 6 pm, while return buses leave Chet Sao Noi between 5 am and 4 pm.

 Entrance fees & opening times

-As of June 2022, the entrance fees are 100 Baht for adults and 50 Baht for children 3-14 years old, 30 Baht for cars.
+As of May 2026, entrance fees are 100 Baht for adults and 50 Baht for children aged 3–14.
+Car entry costs 30 Baht.
 Thai citizens pay 20 Baht for adults and 10 Baht for children.

-Chet Sao Noi National Park is open every day, all year round from 8 am until 6 pm.
+Chet Sao Noi Waterfall National Park is open daily throughout the year from 8 am to 5 pm.

-There is a camping area at the far end of the visitor center area, tents available for rent with sleeping accessories included, 350 Baht for smaller 2 people tents or 1,000 Baht for up to 7-8 people tents.
+There is a camping area at the far end of the visitor centre area, campers charged with 30 Baht per person & night.
+Tents are available for rent with sleeping accessories included, costing around 225 Baht for a three-person tent.
+Various accessories like sleeping bags, pillows, blankets are also available for rent.

-There are no other park accommodations available in the park.
+There are no other park accommodations available inside the park.

-The visitor center area has a very spacious car park, several restaurants, various food stalls, shops, cafes, most of them open daily from 8 am until 5 pm.
+The visitor centre area has a large parking area, several restaurants, food stalls, shops, and cafés, most of which are open daily from 8 am to 5 pm, the nationa park restaurant is open from 9 am to 3 pm.

 Phone(s)